generic-can-of-peanutbutter/Project-Kalpana-Taskphase/Project 4 Servo Motor/Readme.md

-Servo Motor Angle Sweep from 0° to X° and Back using Arduino in Tinkercad.
+Aim- Servo Motor Angle Sweep from 0° to X° and Back using Arduino in Tinkercad.

 This project demonstrates how to control a servo motor using an Arduino Uno in Tinkercad.
 The servo motor rotates from 0° to a specified angle X°, pauses briefly, and returns smoothly back to 0°.
 This is commonly used in robotic arms, doors, and automation systems.